 Psoriasis treatment isn’t a one-size-fits-all approach.
 If your goal is total clearance of your psoriasis, you’ll probably have to try out many different treatments before finding one that works best for you.
+One option: biologic drugs.

 Traditional treatment options for psoriasis include topical creams, corticosteroids, cyclosporine, retinoids, methotrexate, and phototherapy.
 People with mild to moderate psoriasis can usually manage their disease well with topical treatments.
-But these treatments often don’t work well enough for those with moderate to severe cases.
-Some treatments may also lose effectiveness over time.

 Many psoriasis treatments have to be taken daily to be effective.
 It can be hard to remember to take your medication on time, especially if you’re busy or you travel often.
 Biologics, on the other hand, are usually taken less frequently.